razorpay/checkout-demo-extension/README.md

 #Development Instructions
 - All source code is kept inside the `app` directory
-- All unit tests are in `test` directory.
+- All tests are in `test` directory.
-- Default options for `new Razorpay`: `https://github.com/razorpay/checkout/blob/master/app/js/base.js`
+- Default options for `new Razorpay`: `https://github.com/razorpay/checkout/blob/master/app/js/init.js`

 #Deployment and Branches